pt1k/Tic-tac-toe/README.md

 ### Playing the game

-How to make your moves it depends on which user interface being used, either text based Linux terminal or Graphical user Interface.
+How to make your moves it depends on which user interface being used.

-#### Text based Linux Terminal
+#### Poor Linux Terminal without ncurses

 A player is asked to make his/her move by entering the cell number 1-9 for the move.
 By entering 0 (zero) the current game quits and next players are asked.

-#### Graphical User Interface
+#### ncurses  User Interface

 The player whose turn it is, is highlighted on the screen.
 A move is done by a mouse click at a cell on the game grid.